-Because the initial tar command used the absolute path /usr/lpp/wmqi you need WRITE access to the root directory for this task.
+Extract the contents of the file using the following command: tar -xvozf mqsi.tar.z you need WRITE access to the root directory for this task.
 You can use a relative path instead.
 See the tar command in the UNIX System Services Command Reference Guide for more details.